Rock Art Moon Calendars

 Ancient Moon Calendars in Negev Desert Rock Art

-Ancient astronomy helped people to organize their life as evidenced by early lunar calendars that appeared 32,000 years ago.
+Ancient astronomy helped people to organize their life as evidenced by the invention of prehistoric lunar calendars about 30,000 years ago.
 Archaeological research confirms that the lunar calendar adapted first throughout the Ancient Near East.
 The rock art interpretation presented here validates the early adoption of lunar calendars in the Negev Desert Israel.

 A lunar calendar is based on the moon phases cycle.
 The changing moon provided a convenient monthly calendar marking and rock art allowed registration of a lunar count without the need to observe the moon phase directly, which sometimes is not possible due to bad weather or miss-calculating the moon shape.
 Some rock art shows very creative calendar engravings and others are just an arrangement of simple dots, usually 14 sometimes only 13, or half-moon cycle lunar count.
 Such a simple calendar helped people to manage and coordinate their social, religious, and agricultural lives.